jennyrishabh/jennyrishabh/README.md

 -->
 I have built, and more importantly, helped others build computer programs over the past two - three years .

 I am currently pursuing my btech and contribute to open source software and out of my own interest.
 Wanna know more about me ?
-Check my website here  [Rishabh Jain](https://jennyrishabh.github.io/2021) if you are interested !
+Check my website here  [Rishabh Jain][go](https://jennyrishabh.github.io/2021){:target="_blank" rel="noopener"} if you are interested !

 ---